All data sent to and from Microkeeper servers is done via a 256-bit SSL encrypted connection, this can be verified within browser near the URL.

 If an account parts way, Microkeeper retains data.

-Data is automatically deleted once the data is 10 years old via built in scripts.
+Data is automatically deleted once it is 10 years old via built-in scripts.

 An automated backup is taken during quiet times on a daily basis.